Understanding the Medical Cannabis Laws of Malta

 Aggravated possession, or possession of drugs not for the offender’s exclusive use.

 As per the Drug Dependence (Treatment not Imprisonment) Act 2014, anyone found in possession of a small quantity of drugs for personal use is tried in front of the Commissioner of Justice.

 Any second time offender who commits an offence within a period of two years is required to attend the Drug Offenders Rehabilitation Board, where he or she is assessed for drug dependence and any necessary order may be issued; failure to comply with an order may be punished by a fine or three months in prison.

 As far as the cultivation of cannabis for personal use is concerned, it is still illegal in Malta.

 However, the new medical cannabis policy opens up a doorway for companies wishing to manufacture medical cannabis in Malta.

 The cultivation of medical cannabis can potentially benefit the economy of Malta in numerous ways:

-- Companies who apply for permission to grow and/or process cannabis for medical purposes will need to employ a significant amount of manpower, this could be an added source of revenue and jobs for the country.
+Companies who apply for permission to grow and/or process cannabis for medical purposes will need to employ a significant amount of workforce.
+This could be an added source of revenue and jobs for the country.

 Protections for Malta’s Patients and Doctors